The Hilarious relatives-in-law. Chapter 6

 But as Comrade Lenin said, "Being forms consciousness."
 They could not keep up their individual principles for a long time; the local society put new challenges for them.
 In the long run, they became like the rest of the inhabitants.
 The youngest brother went to the army to repay his debt to the homeland.

 When Sucker got married, his family increased by a bunch of new relatives.
 The girl's parents were without a care in the world.
 Their only concern was obtain alcohol by any means.
-Every single day the relatives-in-law paid a visit to their relative-in-law who had a decent pension after many years of service as an army officer.
-They supported him morally, helped him about his household, kept him company at a bottle of vodka: in general, they diversified the life of their relative-in-law, adding some colorfulness to his gray existence.
-Over time, a number of visits increased; even the decent pension was not enough for booze anymore.
+Every single day the relatives-in-law paid a visit to their relative-in-law, who had a decent pension after many years of service as an army officer.
+They supported him morally, helped him about his household, kept him company at a bottle of vodka: in general, they diversified the life of their relative-in-law, adding some color to his gray existence.
+Over time a number of visits increased; even the decent pension was not enough for booze anymore.

+"We must do something about it," the relatives-in-law decided.
 They saw Cardan confidently walking along the street.
 He was a medium height man with a benevolent, sympathetic and sincere expression on his face; he always inspired hope with his open mind.
 Light gray eyes encountered an audacious look of any person without blinking; thin lips spoke encouraging and soothing words.
 His chest, constantly exposed forward, and his unbuttoned jacket inspired untamed boldness.
 It seemed that his whole look said, "You can rely on me."
 He was a glib talker, an easy-going person, always emotionally responsive to other people's grief.

 "This is the man we need," the relatives-in-law agreed.
-"Hey, Cardan, can you help us straighten some things out with a sale of a motorcycle.
+"Hey, Cardan, can you help us straighten some things out with a sale of a motorcycle?
 Petrol is expensive, spare parts cannot be bought anywhere, you know, everything is in short supply now.
 It only stands and rots in the garage."

 "You know it yourself how deeply I respect you.
 If it were someone else, I would give it a second thought.
 What concerns you though, I'm always ready to give you a hand."